Wyoming

 Online sports betting in The Equality State

 Some states need an existing gambling infrastructure to pass a sports betting bill.
-However, Wyoming lawmakers did not feel that was necessary, as they came out in 2020 with a bill proposal that would legalize online sports betting strictly.
+However, Wyoming lawmakers did not feel that was necessary, as they introduced a bill proposal in 2020 that would legalize online sports betting exclusively.
 Two bills in favor of legal mobile sports wagering came to light in 2020, but neither survived past the committee stage.

 After that attempt failed, Wyoming lawmakers did not take long to try again.
-By early 2021, Governor Mark Gordon could sign HB133 into law, which made online sports betting legal.
+By early 2021, Governor Mark Gordon could sign HB133 into law, which legalized online sports betting.

-With online sports betting given the green light, the Wyoming Gaming Commission hammered out all the rules and regulations for sports wagering in the state and began making applications for licensing open to operators.
-One of the specific aspects of HB133 was that the state needed to hand out at least five betting licenses.
+With online sports betting given the green light, the Wyoming Gaming Commission has hammered out all the rules and regulations for sports wagering in the state and begun accepting applications for licensing from operators.
+One specific aspect of HB133 was that the state was required to issue at least five betting licenses.

-The Wyoming Gaming Commission can issue unlimited licenses, which could lead to an extensive online betting market.
-Right now, though, five operators have access to the WY market: BetMGM, Caesars, Fanatics, DraftKings, and FanDuel.
+The Wyoming Gaming Commission can issue unlimited licenses, potentially leading to an extensive online betting market.
+Currently, five operators have access to the WY market: BetMGM, Caesars, Fanatics, DraftKings, and FanDuel.

 Sportsbook app